NanoFerreira/SWE_MainProject_Team1/Requirement_Writing.md

    * **Estimated effort:** 4 Days
    * **Requirement Type:** Functional
 5. KM2S-5
     * **Description:** Price must be stored in decimal/currency format that is base 10.
-Price must not be a floating point.
+The price must not be a floating point.
    * **Estimated effort:** 0.5 Days
    * **Requirement Type:** Non-Functional